China faces omicron testing weeks ahead of Beijing Olympics - ExBulletin

 China faces omicron testing weeks ahead of Beijing Olympics

-TAIPEI Just weeks before hosting the Beijing Winter Olympics, China is battling multiple coronavirus outbreaks in half a dozen cities, the closest to the capital being driven by the highly transmissible variant of omicron.
+TAIPEI, Taiwan Just weeks before hosting the Beijing Winter Olympics, China is battling multiple coronavirus outbreaks in half a dozen cities, the closest to the capital being caused by the highly transmissible variant of the ‘omicron.

-With the success of the Games and China’s national dignity at stake, Beijing is doubling down on its zero tolerance policy against COVID-19.
+With the success of the Games and China’s national dignity at stake, Beijing is doubling down on its COVID-19 “zero tolerance” policy.

 Across China, more than 20 million people are in some form of lockdown, and many are prevented from leaving their homes.